MominaLAli/mominalali.github.io/_pages/about.md

 ## Current Research Interests

-- **Data-driven models in engineering education** – using AI and analytics to study learning patterns and improve teaching strategies
+- **Data-driven models in engineering education:**  using AI and analytics to study learning patterns and improve teaching strategies
-- **Immersive technologies for STEM learning** – applying AR/VR and HCI techniques to create interactive and engaging educational environments
+- **Immersive technologies for STEM learning:** applying AR/VR and HCI techniques to create interactive and engaging educational environments
-- **Machine learning for decision-making** – exploring how computational approaches can support ethical, responsible, and socially relevant outcomes in engineering contexts
+- **Machine learning for decision-making:** exploring how computational approaches can support ethical, responsible, and socially relevant outcomes in engineering contexts
-- **Multimodal data integration** – combining learning analytics, user interaction data, and computational models to inform educational design and assessment
+- **Multimodal data integration:** combining learning analytics, user interaction data, and computational models to inform educational design and assessment

 ---